 The NAIA ELIGIBILITY CENTER

-Every student interested in playing basketball at NAIA schools for the first time needs to register online with the NAIA Eligibility Center and receive an eligible determination.
-This applies to high school seniors and transfers from both two- and four-year colleges.
-Remember, the NAIA and NCAA are two separate associations.
-The two associations have two different sets of rules and certification processes.
-This means that if you are looking at NCAA schools and NAIA schools you must register for each separate eligibility center.
+The NAIA Eligibility Center at PlayNAIA.org determines the eligibility of first-time student-athletes.
+Every student interested in playing basketball at NAIA schools must register online and receive an eligibility determination.
+This process applies to both high school seniors and transfers from two- and four-year colleges.
+Remember, the NAIA and NCAA are separate associations, each with its own rules and certification processes—so if you’re considering both, you’ll need to register with each eligibility center individually.

 Paperwork you will need to complete for Eligibility Certification includes:

-• Completion and filing of the NAIA Official Eligibility certificate
+- Completion and filing of the NAIA Official Eligibility certificate

-• NAIA Certificate of Clearance
+- NAIA Certificate of Clearance

-• Transfer Player Eligibility Statement (when applicable)
+- Transfer Player Eligibility Statement (when applicable)

-• Eligibility Certificate for Entering Freshmen (when applicable)
+- Eligibility Certificate for Entering Freshmen (when applicable)

-• Competitive Experience Outside Intercollegiate Athletics form (when applicable) for all students prior to allowing those students to represent the institution in any manner during a term.
+- Competitive Experience Outside Intercollegiate Athletics form (when applicable) for all students prior to allowing those students to represent the institution in any manner during a term.

 So what do you need as a Student Athlete looking to play NAIA basketball?

-• HS GPA – Minimum overall high school GPA of 2.0 on 4.0
+- A minimum overall GPA of 2.0 on a 4.0 scale.

 IMPORTANT ADDITIONAL INFORMATION YOU SHOULD KNOW:

-Mid-Year Eligibility Opportunity.
-If you do not meet the requirements for an entering freshman, as a student athlete you can satisfy one of the initial requirements in addition to earning 12 institutional credits hours with a grade of “C” or better during your first term of attendance at your NAIA school to be eligible.
 If you are a student athlete with a diagnosed learning disability, and you do not meet the freshman eligibility requirements, you may be able to have your academic profiles reviewed by the NAIA Learning Disability Advisory Committee (LDAC) at the request of an NAIA school you are looking to attend.
 The Learning Disability Advisory Committee will then provide recommendations to the National Eligibility Committee to assist with a final decision on your specific situation.

 Are there early decisions for high school seniors?